 If you expect to receive a lot of emails, POP3 is your way to go, since it downloads and delivers all of your incoming emails to your device, while deleting them from the server’s inbox.
 POP3 is a great option if you use a single device for checking your email, but the downside is that the download with POP is tied to a particular device, so you won’t be able to view your emails if you try to access your inbox from a new device.

-IMAP is a lot more flexible than POP3, since it enables you to sync your emails across multiple devices.
-Therefore, if you want to be able to check your email from different devices, as well as integrate your custom email with webmail services, such as Gmail or Outlook, you should use IMAP to set up your custom email address.
+IMAP is a lot more flexible than POP3 since it enables you to sync your emails across multiple devices.
+Therefore, if you want to be able to check your email from different devices, as well as integrate your custom email address with webmail services, such as Gmail or Outlook, you should use IMAP to set up your email.

 However, one downside of IMAP is that it does not delete any messages on the server so, if you receive a lot of emails, you can exceed your storage space quickly.

-Whether you use an Android phone, Windows phone or iPhone, connecting your email to your mobile phone is an incredibly easy process, as you will see from the steps provided below.
+Whether you use an Android phone, or iPhone, connecting your email to your mobile phone is an incredibly easy process, as you will see from the steps provided below.

 Note: You cannot choose IMAP if your email was configured as POP3.
 However, you can change the settings for your email and enable IMAP access for your email account by logging into your account at your email hosting provider.

-If you're reading this, you have successfully learned everything about creating your custom email address.
-You may feel a bit overwhelmed at this point, but this guide will help you complete the entire process of creating a personalized email address.
-Just follow each and every step, and you will create your new custom email in no time.
+If you made it to this part, you learned everything about creating a custom business email.
+You may feel a bit overwhelmed at this point.
+Read this guide again if necessary and you will easily create a professional email address.
 More importantly, you can proudly say that you did it all by yourself.
-You have to admit that will be pretty exciting.